 - Major Research Project

-A highlight of the MA in Environmental Education and Communication program is the 1-week field school where students immerse in the experience of Indigenous ways of being and knowing and learn in nature.
+A highlight of the MA in Environmental Education and Communication program is the 1-week field school where you immerse in the experience of Indigenous ways of being and knowing and learn in nature.
 Situated in traditional coastal territories within various Indigenous communities, you will study biodiversity and adaptation within a “living laboratory”.
 Guest lecturers and Elders from the communities bring and share their knowledge in-situ, allowing you to explore ecological principles that govern ecosystem dynamics and sustainability alongside Indigenous customs, heritage, and lands.
 Locations may vary from year to year.
 A moderate level of physicality is required for full participation.

 Living Our Learning

 A synthesis of all you have learned in the Masters in Environmental Education and Communication is a course entitled, Implementation to Action: Living our Learning and makes up the entire final 2-weeks of residency.
 This required course provides a unique opportunity to integrate the important learning that has occurred during the program.
 Designed to deepen self-awareness, nurture individual and collective action, optimize opportunities for peer exchange, this course encourages reflection on the pillars of life-long learning.